 I shook my head, agreeing with him.

-John scrubbed a hand up over his face and then through his hair.
+John scrubbed a hand over his face and then through his hair, mussing it.
 “I don’t know about the two of you, but I’m exhausted.
 Katherine, you’re welcome to sleep here.”

 I knew he meant sleep and only sleep, and in that moment, I was grateful for it.
-After the conversation we just had, I thought it might be days before I was ready for anything physical to progress.
-It felt as though there was ice forming in my veins, even with Henry’s heat surrounding me.
+After the conversation we’d just had, it might be days before I was ready for anything physical between us.
+It felt as though there was ice forming in my veins, even with Henry’s heat buffeting me.
 I couldn’t stomach the thought of returning to my cold, empty bed.
 God only knew what nightmares would plague me if I did.

-“As long as it’s not an imposition,” I told them.
+“As long as it’s not an imposition,” I said.

 I didn’t ask about the servants.
 I didn’t worry about discovery.
 I couldn’t even feel nervous about sleeping next to a man for the first time.
 My sudden exhaustion was so absolute that there was little room for anything else.
 It was a struggle just to stand.
 Henry had to help me.
 And then up onto the mattress as well.

 The sheets were rumpled and carried a scent unlike anything I’d ever smelled before – the mixture of two types of cologne, musk, perhaps a hint of sweat.
 It wasn’t a bad smell, just different, enough to wake me up some.

 He climbed into the bed with me, prompted me to roll onto my side, and then fit his large body behind mine, cradling me in his warmth.

 I fell asleep to the feel of him threading his fingers through my unbound hair.